Luke E. Hart: Knights of Columbus

 Hart was elected Supreme Advocate of the Knights of Columbus in 1922 and was Supreme Knight of the Knights of Columbus from 1954-63.
 He was awarded the Star of Morocco in 1920 after leading a delegation of Knights who presented a statue of Lafayette to the French people.
 He was made a Knight Grand Cross of the Order of St. Gregory the Great in 1927, and a knight commander in 1939.
 He was awarded entry into the Order of St. Raymond of Peñafort in Spain and made a Secret Chamberlain of Cape and Sword in 1951.

 He attended the coronation of Pope John XXIII.
 In 1951, Hart was elected president of the National Fraternal Congress.
 By the end of the 1950s Supreme Knight Hart was actively encouraging councils to accept black candidates.
 It was during Hart's tenure in 1954 that the Knights petitioned to get "under God" inserted into the Pledge of Allegiance.

 Death

 Hart died on February 19, 1964, at St. Raphael's Hospital in New Haven, Connecticut.
-He is buried in the crypt of the Cathedral Basilica of St. Louis.